 If you are going to be in the logging business one of the things that you have to do is to learn about heavy equipment.
 Trees are heavy and you must be able to handled them quickly and efficiently (and safely).
 Loggers began to mechanize at the begging of the 20th century in the Pacific Northwest.
 For example, this writer’s great grandfather was an old country Swede who settled in the St. Helens > area in the 1880’s.
-He started logging with bull teams. which were used to drag the logs to the water (Columbia River) where they would be rafted and went to market.
+He began logging with bull teams. which were used to drag the logs to the water (Columbia River) where they would be rafted and moved to market.
 “Greasing the skids” meant just that.
 Poles were layed crossways of the skid trail and the lead end of the log would be ‘sniped’ (tapered slightly with an ax), and lard or whatever was available would be applied to the skids to “grease the skids”.

-Steam was first introduced to the logging operation in the form of a tiny steam donkey.
+Steam was first introduced to the logging operation in the form of a small steam donkey.
 The donkey would consist of a steam boiler and steam engine connected to a winch all mounted on a ‘sled’ called a ‘donkey sled’.
-The donkeys were went by simply ‘dragging themselves’ with the winch line.
+The donkeys were moved by simply ‘dragging themselves’ with the winch line.
 The process evolved rapidly, but donkeys were used for both yarding ( moving the logs from when the tree was cut to an assembly point) and also ‘skidding’ (dragging the log down the skid trail to the river.).
 Thus the loggers soon had ‘yarders’ and ‘road donkeys’, the latter being the name applied to donkeys strategically located along the skid road to drag the logs from point to point toward the river.
-In the picture at the left, the man in the white shirt is truthful Wikstrom, a relative of the VanNatta’s.
+In the picture at the left, the man in the white shirt is Frank Wikstrom, a relative of the VanNatta’s.

-As cable logging evolved loggers cultured that uphill logging was best.
+As cable logging evolved loggers learned that uphill logging was best.
 Unlike early logging which involved attempting to use gravity to get a log to the water, with the introduction of steam to the woods there was plenty of power.
-Now the problem was with logs that would get snagged, or hooked behind stumps building them hard to get out.
-The stumps were regularly cut 4 to 10 feet high to get above the but swell (they were sawing by hand) and to avoid the bind and pitch were was more plentiful in the stump area.
+Now the problem was with logs that would get snagged, or hooked behind stumps making them difficult to get out.
+The stumps were often cut 4 to 10 feet high to get above the but swell (they were sawing by hand) and to avoid the bind and pitch were was more plentiful in the stump area.
 If you are trying to drag logs downhill the stumps are all effectively ‘fish hooks’ frustrating the task, but if you are dragging the logs uphill, (the steeper the better) the geometry implicit in the task implies that the logs will ‘pop over’ the stumps, or if the hill is steep enough (overhanging cliff) swing free of the stumps.